-Herodias was Mariamne III’s sister, also a granddaughter of Mariamne I and Herod the King and was kin to all the other Mariamnes in Josephus.
+Herodias of the New Testament was Mariamne III’s sister, also a granddaughter of Mariamne I and Herod the King and was kin to all the other Mariamnes in Josephus.
 Her father had been executed by her grandfather.
 Her other grandmother was Salome sister of Herod.
 She was a veteran of the harem wars and the “abuse of the virgins” trial along with her sister.
 If she hadn’t been cleared of the charge of un-virginity, she could never have been betrothed to Herod son of Mariamne II, daughter of Simon the High Priest.

 The executed sons of Mariamne I may be gone but they are not forgotten.
 If Herod had simply named Alexander firstborn son of Mariamne the Queen as his heir and sent Antipater back to Galilee, history would have taken a different path.
 But as Herod saw the ghost of Mariamne everywhere, stories of the ghosts of her sons circulated around the court and the city.
 Their spirit would not rest in the hearts of the multitude.